Acne Treatments - Apple Cider Vinegar Toner

 First, you have to understand that everyone has a protective acid mantle, which is a thin layer of oil, on the outer surface of his/her skin.
 As the name suggests, the protective acid mantle protects your skin and keeps it acidic.
 Skin is naturally acidic and functions best when it's at a pH of around 5.5 (any number greater than 0 and less than 7 is acidic).

 Each time you wash your face or apply a product, you disrupt this natural acid mantle.
-It could be because you're washing away some of your protective skin barrier or because products you're using are basic (non-acidic) in nature.
+It could be because you're washing away some of your protective skin barrier or because products you're using are basic (non-acidic or alkaline) in nature.
 Under normal circumstances, healthy skin will bounce right back and and rebalance on its own.

 ACV has a pH of 3 and when diluted, the acidity from the toner helps bring your skin's pH back to its normal levels.
 By restoring your skin's balance, apple cider vinegar helps your skin function optimally, warding off bacteria and shedding dead skin cells at the proper rate so pores are unblocked and skin remains healthy.